BCG Case Interview Guide 2026: Format, Casey + Worked Examples

 How to Prepare for BCG Cases

-Many candidates only practice candidate-led cases (the McKinsey style).
+Many candidates only practice interviewer-led cases (the McKinsey style).
 BCG's format is fundamentally different:

-• When given a chart, practice the "describe, interpret, implication" flow until it's automatic.
+• When given a chart, practice the "describe, interpret, implication" flow until it's automatic, then proactively ask for the data that tests your next hypothesis.

-For a broader preparation approach across all case formats, see our guide on how to practice case interviews.
+For a broader preparation approach across all case formats, including BCG-specific practice cases, see our guide on how to practice case interviews.

 2. Build Data Interpretation Skills